 How is Alzheimer’s Disease Diagnosed?

-- Blood tests may also be used to detect thyroid disorders (if any).
-If these disorders are found, then AD may be suspected.
+- Blood tests may be used to check for thyroid disorders

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.